-Vote Required for Election of Trustees
+Vote Required for Election of Trustee

-For Dr. Froehlich, the election requires the affirmative vote of the holders of a majority of the Preferred Shares of the Fund, represented in person or by proxy at the Annual Meeting and entitled to vote.
+For a Class II Trustee of the Fund, the election requires the affirmative vote of the holders of a majority of the Common Shares of the Fund, represented in person or by proxy at the Annual Meeting and entitled to vote for the election of a Trustee.
 Abstentions and "broker non-votes" (i.e., shares held in "street name" by brokers or nominees that indicate on their proxies that they do not have discretionary authority to vote such shares as to the election of a Trustee) are counted as present at the Annual Meeting but, assuming the presence of a Quorum, will have no effect on the outcome of the vote on the Proposal.